 You can fine-tune this under Keep/merge/delete settings for duplicates.

-In a group of duplicate units, one will always become the 'master' unit.
-You can decide what happens to the other units in the group:
+In a group of duplicate entries, one will always become the 'master' entry.
+You can decide what happens to the other entries in the group:

 •Merge extra details from them into the master entry

 You can make your choice for each group when you're back in the term base editor.

 First, memoQ needs to decide which entry is the master in the group.
 Choose one from the Choose master entry based on list: User, Approved, More recent, More metadata.
 For example, your master entry will be one that was added by a certain user.
 Normally, memoQ follows this logic: